-□ The inverter is compatible with type A and B residual-current devices that have a rated residual current of 30 mA or higher (information about the selection of a residual-current device see technical information "Criteria for Selecting a Residual-Current Device" at www.SMA-Solar.com).
-Each inverter in the system must be connected to the utility grid via a separate residual-current device.
+- \Box The inverter with firmware version 3.00.10.R is compatible with type A/B residual-current devices that have a rated residual current of 30 mA or higher (information about the selection of a residual-current device see technical information "Criteria for Selecting a Residual-Current Device" at www.SMA-Solar.com).
+Each inverter in the system must be connected to the utility grid via a separate residual-current device. - □ When using residual-current devices with a rated residual current of 30 mA, the rated residual current must be set in the inverter (see Section 8.17, page 66).
+In this way the inverter reduces the operational leakage currents and prevents a false triggering of the residual-current device.